 top of page

-I’m an independent journalist, published by the BBC, The Irish Times, Al Jazeera, the Guardian, New Lines, Le Point and many others.
+I’m an independent journalist, published by the BBC, The Irish Times, Al Jazeera, Politico, New Lines, Le Point and many others.

-I mainly cover international stories - in recent times, the Israel-Palestine conflict, COP28, Iran's protest movement, post-war Iraq and narco-trafficking in Guinea Bissau.
-Closer to home, I've reported on all sorts, including the UK's recent wave of industrial action and the fallout from Brexit.
+I mainly cover international stories - in recent times, the Israel-Palestine conflict, Iran's protest movement, post-war Iraq and elections in various parts of the world.
+Closer to home, I've reported on all sorts, including the UK's upcoming election and the cost-of-living crisis.
+I also write a monthly column for Die Zeit's Spotlight magazine.

 Currently based in London, I do both print and broadcast – in English and French.
 Contact me here.